4Players/odin-unity-demo/README.md

 higher the value, the better sound is transmitted through the material the filter is representing.
 E.g. for imitating an iron door, the `Lowpass Resonance Q` value should be higher than for imitating a wooden door.

-he occlusion effect is based on the thickness of objects between our ``AudioListener`` and a ``AudioSource``.
-For each audio source we check for colliders placed between the listener and the source and determine the thickness of the collider.
-The combined thickness of all colliders we find is then used to look up a cutoff frequency from settings.
+The occlusion effect is based on the thickness of objects between our `AudioListener` and the `AudioSource`.
+For each audio source we check for colliders placed between the listener and the source (using raycasts) and determine the thickness of the collider.
+This thickness value is then used to look up the final effect values from an `AudioEffectDefinition` ScriptableObject.
+For each of the three parameters `Volume`, `Cutoff Frequency` and `Lowpass Resonance Q` the ScriptableObject contains a curve mapping from the collider's thickness on the x-Axis to the parameter value on the y-Axis.

-Work in Progress
+The `AudioEffectDefinition` is retrieved using one of two options:
+- By placing an `AudioObstacle` script on the collider's gameobject.
+This can be used to customize a collider's occlusion effect and give it a certain material's damping behaviour.
+The sample uses the `AudioObstacle` to define the occlusion effect of a brick wall, a wooden door, a glass pane or even a 100% soundproof barrier.
+- Using the default `AudioEffectDefinition` - this option is used, if no `AudioObstacle` is attached to the collider.

+You can create your own `AudioEffectDefinition` by using the `Create > Odin-Sample > AudioEffectDefinition` menu in your project hierarchy.

 ### Directional Audio

+Unity's built in audio system allows us to hear differences between sounds coming from left or right, but not whether the object is in front or behind us.
+The `DirectionalAudioListener` script will take care of this using basically the same effects as the audio occlusion system.

+Similar to the `OcclusionAudioListener`, we apply an effect to each Audio Source in the detection range - but instead of using the thickness of objects between source and listener, we interpolate the effect based on the angle between the listener's forward vector and a vector pointing from the listener to the audio source.
+The

+Note: The implementation won't let us differentiate between sound coming from above or below.
+To implement this behaviour, please take a look at the implementation of [Head Related Transfer Functions (HRTF)](https://en.wikipedia.org/wiki/Head-related_transfer_function).

+## Multiplayer

 Work in Progress

-### Game Logic
+## Game Logic

 Work in Progress